SarmadTalpur/Diabetic-Retinopathy/README.md

 We trained three different deep learning models with transfer learning.

 ### 1. VGG16
 VGG16 consists of 16 layers with weights, 13 of which are convolution layers and 3 of which are dense layers.
 Five Max Pooling Layers are used that do not hold weights.
 The VGG16 model accepts a tensor of size 224*224 with 3 RGB channels.
-We prepared the dataset in an image data generator and used data augmentation to increase the data size.
+We prepared the dataset using an image data generator and used data augmentation to increase the data size.
 We downloaded the VGG16 model and fine-tuned it.
 We removed the default output dense layer and added a new dense output layer to predict from 2 classes (DR or No DR).
 We used the ‘sigmoid’ activation function for the output layer.
-We compiled the model using the ‘Adam’ optimizer, which has a default learning rate of 0.001 and a ‘binary_crossentropy’ loss function.
+We compiled the model using the ‘Adam’ optimizer, with a default learning rate of 0.001 and a ‘binary_crossentropy’ loss function.
 We used an early stopping callback to monitor validation accuracy in the training process.
-This means that if validation accuracy doesn’t improve after a certain number of epochs, the training process will end.
+This means the training process will end if validation accuracy doesn’t improve after a certain number of epochs.
 We also used the restoration of weight property on early stopping to use the weights from the epoch, which performed best on validation data.

 ### 2. ResNet50
 The input tensor used by Resnet50 has a dimension of 224*224.
 Thus, we created the dataset by employing an image data generator, preprocessing the photos to reduce their size, and then adding data augmentation by rotating, flipping, zooming in, and adjusting the width and height of the images.
 To address the issue of DR categorization, we applied transfer learning to the downloaded ResNet50 model and fine-tuned it to add a few extra layers.
 We added the following layers in the respective order: